1983–84 Segunda División B

 The 1983–84 Segunda División B season was the 7th since its establishment.
 The first matches of the season were played on 3 September 1983, and the season ended on 27 May 1984.

+The division consisted of two geographic groups.
+CE Sabadell FC were the Group I champions and CF Lorca Deportiva were the Group II champions.

 Overview before the season

 40 teams joined the league, including four relegated from the 1982–83 Segunda División and 6 promoted from the 1982–83 Tercera División.
 The composition of the groups was determined by the Royal Spanish Football Federation, attending to geographical criteria.